 - For muscle stiffness, daily exercises may help.
-Either passive (with you helping) or active (done by the person with MSA) and the PT is the best person to advise on what exercises to do for each individual - Physiotherapy can be helpful for muscle pain, particularly if it is related to poor posture - Muscle relaxant medications may also be helpful please speak to the MSA Health Care Specialists about this - Massaging anti-inflammatory gel such as Ibugel three times a day can be good for neck and shoulder pain (providing the person with MSA is not asthmatic) - Warmth can also be helpful, such as a warmed lavender wheat bag or electric heat blanket - If the person has access to an aromatherapist, reflexologist or acupuncturist, these can all be beneficial We have a factsheet on Complementary Therapies that you can request or download from our website - Neuropathic pain may be helped by specific medication please speak to the MSA Health Care Specialists - Antecollis may be helped by a soft or hard collar (from PT or OT) or the travel bean bag neck cushions, Ibugel and/or warmed lavender wheat bag - Botox can be helpful for dystonia or contractures and sometimes antecollis, via the Neurologist.
+Either passive (with you helping) or active (done by the person with MSA) and the PT is the best person to advise on what exercises to do for each individual - Physiotherapy can be helpful for muscle pain, particularly if it is related to poor posture.
+Careful positioning of the persons limbs, head and neck is important both in bed and when sitting in a chair - Muscle relaxant medications may also be helpful please speak to the MSA Health Care Specialists about this

+- Massaging anti-inflammatory gel such as Ibugel three times a day can be good for neck and shoulder pain (providing the person with MSA is not asthmatic) - Warmth can also be helpful, such as a warmed lavender wheat bag or electric heat blanket - If the person has access to an aromatherapist, reflexologist or acupuncturist, these can all be beneficial - We have a factsheet on Complementary Therapies that you can request or download from our website - Neuropathic pain may be helped by specific medication please speak to the MSA Health Care Specialists - Antecollis may be helped by a soft or hard collar (from PT or OT) or the travel bean bag neck cushions, Ibugel and/or warmed lavender wheat bag - Botox can be helpful for dystonia or contractures and sometimes antecollis, via the Neurologist. - Hand splints may be helpful for hand dystonia (cramps).
+The OT or PT can provide these.